Kernel Self-Attention in Deep Multiple Instance Learning

-In the second experiment, we consider two medical datasets of \textit{breast} and \textit{colon} cancer (described below).
+\paragraph{Experiment details.} In the second experiment, we consider two histological datasets of \textit{breast} and \textit{colon} cancer (described below).
 For both of them, we generate instance representations using SC-CNN~\cite{sirinukunwattana2016locality} initialized according to~\cite{glorot2010understanding} with the bias set to 0.
 We use Adam~\cite{kingma2014adam} optimizer with parameters $\beta_1=0.9$ and $\beta_2=0.999$, learning rate $10^{-4}$, and batch size 1.
-And we apply extensive data augmentation, including random rotations, horizontal and vertical flipping, random staining augmentation~\cite{ilse2018attention}, staining normalization~\cite{tomczak2018histopathological}, and instance normalization.
+We also apply extensive data augmentation, including random rotations, horizontal and vertical flipping, random staining augmentation~\cite{ilse2018attention}, staining normalization~\cite{tomczak2018histopathological}, and instance normalization.

-\paragraph{Breast cancer dataset}~\cite{gelasca2008evaluation} contains $58$ weakly labeled H\&E biopsy images of resolution $896 \times 768$.
+\paragraph{Breast cancer dataset.} Dataset from~\cite{gelasca2008evaluation} contains $58$ weakly labeled H\&E biopsy images of resolution $896 \times 768$.
 The image is labeled as malignant if it contains at least one cancer cell.
 Otherwise, it is labeled as benign.
 Each image is divided into patches of resolution $32\times32$, resulting in $672$ patches per image.
 Patches with at least 75\% of the white pixels are discarded, generating $58$ bags of various sizes.

-\paragraph{Colon cancer dataset}~\cite{sirinukunwattana2016locality} contains $100$ images with $22444$ nuclei manually assigned to one of the following classes: epithelial, inflammatory, fibroblast, and miscellaneous.
-We construct bags of $27\times27$ patches with centers located in the nuclei' centers.
-The bag has a positive label if there are at least one epithelium nuclei in the bag.
+\paragraph{Colon cancer dataset.} Dataset from~\cite{sirinukunwattana2016locality} contains $100$ images with $22444$ nuclei manually assigned to one of the following classes: epithelial, inflammatory, fibroblast, and miscellaneous.
+We construct bags of $27\times27$ patches with centers located in the middle of the nuclei.
+The bag has a positive label if there is at least one epithelium nucleus in the bag.
 Tagging epithelium nuclei is essential in the case of colon cancer because the disease originates from them~\cite{ricci2007identification}.